SolarNetworkFoundation/solarnetwork.org.nz/hugo/home/content/about.md

         <h3 class="uk-margin-remove-bottom ">John Gorman</h3>
         <p class="uk-text-meta uk-margin-remove-top">Strategic Director</p>
         <p>John Gorman is an solar energy consultant in Auckland, New Zealand with a interest in energy data, databases and open-source software.
 As a New Yorker with a background of being involved in software startups, John took an interest in how open-source software could assist non-profit organisations.
 He is continually inspired by the potential of information and renewable energy to improve our experience of the natural world.</p>
+        <p>John lives in Auckland with his partner, two children, and small curly-haired dog. 🐾</p>
     </div>
 </div>